elatov/elatov.github.io/_posts/2026-08-09-trying-out-kagent.md

 eval rate:            42.54 tokens/s
 ```

 I tried a couple of different models but still the same issue.
+I got it working with the `llama3.1:8b` model, but it took a lot of prompting to get all the correct response correctly (I had to explicitly define how it should use the tools and how the fields need to be specified in the response).
 Just for the sake of testing, I decided to use `gemini` (instead of `ollama`).
 So I created the following `modelconfig`:

 ```
 apiVersion: kagent.dev/v1alpha2